joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 Fortunately, command-line programs worth their salt come with built-in help.
-This can usually be found with `[PROGRAM] -h` or `[PROGRAM] --help`, or by entering `man [PROGRAM]`.
+This can usually be found with `[PROGRAM] -h` or `[PROGRAM] --help`, or by entering `man [PROGRAM]` (for "manual").

 We'll use the `wc` command as an example.
-Let's say we're interested in how many lines are in our `On the Origin of Species.txt` file.
+Let's say we're interested in how many lines are in our `Origin of Species.txt` file.
 The `wc` ("word count") program can count lines, but how?
 Let's read the help.
-Enter:
+Try the three commands and see which one works:

+    wc -h
     wc --help
+    man wc

 Which option gives us the line count?
 Count the lines using this option.
 You should come up with around twenty thousand lines!